Sainsbury’s Launches the First Store Powered by an All-Electric Delivery Fleet

 The new vehicles will also run considerably more quietly, which will contribute to the reduction of noise pollution in the towns they travel through.

-Because Sainsbury’s Nine Elms makes over 2000 deliveries each week on average, travelling roughly 1760 miles, the new vans that are 100% electric will help save 57 tonnes of carbon annually while also contributing to a considerable reduction in the amount of air pollution in the surrounding area.
+Because Sainsbury’s Nine Elms makes over 2000 deliveries each week on average, traveling roughly 1760 miles, the new vans that are 100% electric will help save 57 tons of carbon annually while also contributing to a considerable reduction in the amount of air pollution in the surrounding area.